 If the wage earner in your household dies, you may feel that there are many unanswered questions that come at a very inopportune time feeling vulnerable and frustrated because of your loss and because of the death benefit claim process is not an uncommon experience for individuals in the same situation.

 If an employee who is covered by workers compensation dies as a result of their accident or any incident that relates to their worker’s compensation claim, the surviving widow or widower, any surviving children and dependent parents may have a claim to the earnings that they made in life.

-Oftentimes, the surviving spouse's claims are denied because of a technical oversight, or the process seems overwhelming.
-If you or a loved one is attempting to claim death benefits from the deceased wage earner in your household, it may be helpful to contact an attorney so they can assist you with the process.
+Oftentimes, the surviving spouse’s claims are denied because of a technical oversight, or the process seems overwhelming.
+If you or a loved one is attempting to claim death benefits from the deceased wage earner in your household, it may be helpful to contact a Phoenix workers compensation attorney so they can assist you with the process.

 Fill out the Free Case Review form on the right side of the page to see how we can help it’s 100% FREE and without any obligation.

 Who Qualifies For Death Benefits?